-The programme structure Computer Science has three specialisations and a double degree programme within the Cyber Security specialisation.
+The programme structure Computer Science has four specialisations and a double degree programme within the Cyber Security and Data Science & Technology specialisations.

 The Cyber Security specialisation involves cryptography, formal methods, secure software engineering, and machine learning, among other things.
 It also touches on a broad range of supporting disciplines, such as law, economics, criminology, management, and psychology.
 This is a joint Master’s specialisation offered by the Technical University of Delft (TUD) and the University of Twente (UT).